-Theology, by definition, is the study of the nature of God.
-When we think of a theologian our minds go to tweed suits and Oxford libraries, but we’d argue for a different kind: the kind of theologian who drives to her corporate job every morning, who knows what it’s like to be single at thirty, or who juggles babies while her husband travels for work.
+Theology is, by definition, the study of the nature of God.
+When we think of a theologian our minds often go to tweed suits and Oxford libraries, but we at EWAT argue for a different kind of theologian: the theologian who drives to her corporate job every morning, who knows what it’s like to be single at thirty, or who juggles babies while her husband travels for work.

 A Note from Phylicia

 I grew up in a Christian home.
-I knew all the Christianese, but I didn’t know why I believed it – or how it applied to my life.
+I knew all the Christianese, but I didn’t know why I believed any of it—or how it applied to my life.
 It wasn’t until college (I have a B.S. in Religion) that I realized what the gospel was meant to do.
-The gospel is meant to transform how we view the world: How we think, act, date, love, work, marry, and parent.
+The gospel is meant to transform how we view the world, including how we think, act, date, love, work, marry, and parent.
 Following Christ is a daily forward motion into the heart of God.
 As my walk with God deepened, I sought answers to the tough questions my millennial peers were asking.
-These questions were about everything: alcohol, dating, marriage, sex, and politics, and I wrote about what I found.
-And through a secret struggle with lust, I came to understand I was only as safe from sin as I was close to Christ.
-Today, I’m still finding biblical answers to cultural questions.
+These questions were about everything: Alcohol, dating, marriage, sex, and politics.
+As I dug for the answers, I wrote about what I found.
+And through a secret struggle with lust, I came to understand that I was only as safe from sin as I was close to Christ.
+Today I’m still finding biblical answers to cultural questions.

 My goal as a teacher?
 To teach you how to discern truth, know what (and Who) you believe, and live your faith boldly in a post-Christian world.

 We’re a small close-knit team that works together every day.
 It has always been our goal to serve the people in this community to the best of our ability through the products and content we create.
 We hope we are doing that well and that it blesses you!